Kate Lechmere: T. E. Hulme

 Lechmere met the imposing critic and poet T. E. Hulme (1883–1917) when Lewis brought him to the Rebel Art Centre.
 Some accounts suggest that Lewis had timed the visit to ensure that Lechmere was out and would not meet Hulme, but she returned unexpectedly early from lunch.
 In a description that could have been of Lewis, Jacob Epstein, who was otherwise full of praise for Hulme, described him as "large and somewhat abrupt in manner.
 He had the reputation of being a bully and arrogant because of this abruptness."
 Hulme "excluded women for the most part from his evenings, as he said the sex element interfered with intellectual talk – a confession of his own weakness."

 Hulme was a clear rival to Lewis for Lechmere's affections.
 In addition, he was not deferential like some in Lewis's circle, and praised Jacob Epstein and David Bomberg above Lewis's own work.
-Lewis saw Hulme as Epstein's man, and lectured Lechmere that "Hulme was Epstein and Epstein was Hulme".
+Lewis saw Hulme as Epstein's man, and lectured Lechmere that "Hulme was Epstein and Epstein was Hulme."
 Lewis and Hulme had originally been friends, and Lewis had invited him to write an essay on Epstein for the first issue of BLAST, but now relations soured.
 A paranoid and insecure Lewis was afraid that he would lose Lechmere and her financial support, and be replaced at the Centre by Hulme or Epstein.
 He was right about the first two only.
 There was no conspiracy to replace him.
-He took to pacing up and down and calling Lechmere a "bloody bitch", which she chose to ignore.
+He took to pacing up and down and calling Lechmere a "bloody bitch," which she chose to ignore.

-After a quarrel between Lewis and Lechmere, Lewis pronounced his intention to kill Hulme, and Lechmere followed Lewis through the streets of London begging, "Please don't kill him, please don't".
-When Lewis eventually found Hulme at Ethel Kibblewhite's salon at 67 Frith Street, he burst into the room with the words "What are you doing to me?"
-A fight ensued and Lewis managed to get Hulme by the throat, but Hulme, who was the more powerful man, got the better of Lewis and after the struggle moved outside, hung him upside down on the railings of nearby Soho Square.
+After a quarrel between Lewis and Lechmere, Lewis pronounced his intention to kill Hulme, whereupon Lechmere followed Lewis through the streets of London begging, "Please don't kill him, please don't."
+When Lewis eventually found Hulme at Ethel Kibblewhite's salon at 67 Frith Street, he burst into the room with the words, "What are you doing to me?"
+A fight ensued and Lewis managed to get Hulme by the throat, but Hulme, who was the more powerful man, got the better of Lewis and, after the struggle moved outside, hung him upside down on the railings of nearby Soho Square.

 The Rebel Art Centre was not a commercial success.
 It attracted only two poor quality students and received only the most minor commissions.
 It closed in June 1914 when Lechmere declined to pay the next quarter's rent.
 She was forced to resort to solicitors' letters to try to get her £100 back from Lewis.